mjf1406/11-11-workout-tracker/README.md

 - added: settings now has a days off, where the user can set days they do not workout, so that their streaks are not affected

 ## Change Log

+2024/09/20

+- UX: exercises can be moved around using drag and drop on `/workout`

 2024/09/16